Welcome to LPNequip.org

 Participants Will:

-Gain helpful hints and tips for themselves and others.
+5. Gain helpful hints and tips for yourself and others.

-Recognize three common threads to answering why we ask, "Why?"
+6. Recognize common threads to answer why we ask, "Why?"

 "Thanks for taking time to help our caregivers and nurses do their job better.
 It was a lot of fun.
 I would recommend this training to any manager or employee that is interested in learning more about the bridge between EMS and Nursing.
 Your training made us think more critically about the way we deliver care and how we can innovate to become better at catching the early warning signs of an emergency situation.
 Thanks again!"